-If you aren’t carefully and accept a job that pays too low, you could wind up in the negative or earn an amount that just doesn’t seem worth your time.
+If you aren’t careful and accept a job that pays too low, you could wind up in the negative or earn an amount that doesn’t seem worth your time.

 If someone says no or can’t afford your rate, don’t worry because there are plenty of fish in the sea and someone else will.

 Realize There Are Some Drawbacks

 For my final point, I just wanted to mention that freelancing is not all roses and unicorns.

 It’s hard work at times, but it can be a great way to earn money from home (or from anywhere) for the right person.

 As a freelancer, your income will fluctuate, and clients may drop off the face of the Earth, but you will always have the freedom to find more clients and grow your income as much as you want.

 You will have to pay what seems like a boatload of taxes to Uncle Sam sometimes since you’ll be working as a contractor and you’ll be in charge of providing your employee benefits like a quality health care plan and retirement plan.